 Be a nice person

 Now, I’ll tell you a story.

-After a tiring climb we got to Lake Bled’s viewpoint: the view from up there is so beautiful that seems unreal.
-Really, it’s one of the prettiest places I’ve ever been.
+After a tiring climb we reached Lake Bled’s viewpoint: the view from up there is so beautiful that seems unreal!
+It really is one of the prettiest places I’ve ever been to.
 We were totally hypnotized by the scenery while we were trying to catch our breath.
 We didn’t mind waiting for photos with that amazing view – we were also busy playing with a playful puppy!

 Once we decided to start taking photos, I went to that rock.
 A couple was sitting close by but I didn’t want to tell them to move (I never do that) but when they saw me wearing that red dress they asked me if they should move.
-As a thank you we asked them for their camera to take pictures of them, after that we started with our photos.
-Then, the rest of the people in the viewpoint decided to do the same.
-Because there you get the best picture that can be taken at Lake Bled.
-Ever.
+As a thank you, we asked them for their camera to take pictures of them and only after we started with our own photos.
+Then, the rest of the people up there decided to do the same.
+Because it’s the best picture that can be taken at Lake Bled, like ever.